לוגו אדם טבע ודין

 The Dead Sea is shrinking at an alarming rate; 1.2 meters (four feet) every year, and close to 25% of the shrinking of the Dead Sea (according to Adam Teva V’Din research) is from water taken and used for commercial use.

-In 1961 the State issued the Franchise Law, granting The Dead Sea Works exclusive rights to extract and exploit the mineral resources of the Dead Sea.
-The Dead Sea factories draw about 450 million cubic meters per year from the northern basin to the evaporation pools, for the production of minerals, especially potash.
-After the pumping, approximately half of the total pumped water remaining for the evaporation operations.
+In 1961 the State issued the Concession Law, granting a series of franchisees exclusive rights to extract and exploit the mineral resources of the Dead Sea.
+The current franchisee, the Dead Sea Works, draws about 450 million cubic meters per year from the northern basin to the evaporation pools, for the production of minerals, especially potash.
 To reach and clean the minerals, millions of cubes of local groundwater is needed and used…for free.